What is Codependency?

 Now that we know some of the common patterns of codependent individuals, what does a codependent relationship look like?
 Well, every relationship can look different.
 Some of the signs above will be part of a codependent relationship so it’s important to know what codependency looks like.

 A majority of codependent relationships involve an addictive partner, but not always.
-Bottom line is basically that there is an unequal balance within the relationship.
+The bottom line is basically that there is an unequal balance within the relationship.
 Dysfunctional communication and, sadly, abusive behavior can come along with codependent relationships as well.

 General signs, along with the above patterns of codependent behaviors, can be seen among codependent relationships.
 Keep in mind, a codependent relationship can be with a lover, friend, spouse, family member, or even a coworker.
 The signs include: